 Fighting off financial problems after the collapse of backers Parmalat, the Crociati managed an incredible escape from the drop in 2006-07 with Coach Claudio Ranieri turning their season around, although they were relegated a year later.

 Once back in Serie A, Parma consolidated their place, before the arrival of Roberto Donadoni in January 2012.
-The former Milan midfielder has guided them to three consecutive top 10 finishes, with last season’s sixth place earning Parma a first return to Europe since 2007, but they were barred due to a late tax payment.
+The former Milan midfielder has guided them to three consecutive top 10 finishes, with 2013-14’s sixth place earning Parma a first return to Europe since 2007, but they were barred due to a late tax payment.